Frequently Asked Questions

 About the Proof

 My proof rigorously shows that no counterexamples can exist under the given conditions.
 On this website, I also include a section discussing possible refutations and why they do not hold.
+I unerstand that the mathematical community may wish to challenge some of my assumptions or definitions or even my claims, but I stand behind the mathematical proofs and my results.

 The most challenging part was coming up with my own definitions.
 Graph theory is a field with over 200 years of history and a wealth of established literature.
-Writing formally while staying consistent with existing terminology was crucial, but introducing new ideas meant I often couldn't rely on references to explain what I was doing.
+Writing formally while staying consistent with existing terminology was crucial, but introducing new ideas meant I often couldn't rely solely on references to explain what I was doing.

 I had to define those terms myself, and that's a tricky process.
 On one hand, the definitions needed to be rigorous and clear enough to be understood by others.
 On the other hand, they had to align with the context of my research without causing confusion or conflicting with existing concepts.
 It was a balancing act between innovation and clarity, and sometimes I had to refine my definitions multiple times before they resonated with readers.
 Honestly. it's a walk I'm still trying to walk.